MikeWangWZHL/MikeWangWZHL.github.io/_pages/about.md

 My Research
 ------
 My research focuses on building large multimodal models (LMMs) and LMM-brained agents with human-like perception and reasoning.
 I aim to equip these models with the capability for system-2 reasoning, as well as long-term, personalized decision-making in dynamic and complex environments.
 For my most recent publications, please check my [Google Scholar](https://scholar.google.com/citations?user=arzvOlgAAAAJ&hl=en).
-I have also been actively involved in several multi-institute research efforts including [ECOLE](https://cs.illinois.edu/news/illinois-led-darpa-project), [KAIROS](https://www.darpa.mil/program/knowledge-directed-artificial-intelligence-reasoning-over-schemas), and [AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives).

 Selected Publications
 ------